 Starting out on Cours Mirabeau, the town’s main avenue, there are four fountains.
 First, Fontaine de la Rotonde, the grandest of them all, looking extra festive as we were in town for Aix’s annual carnival in April.
 Walking down the street, we saw Fontaine des Neuf Canons, originally a trough for migrating flocks of sheep, and then Fontaine Mossue, a natural hot water fountain covered in moss.
 Capping off the promenade is a 19th century fountain on Good King René, blessing his people with culture, art and wine.

-Here are a few more of my favorites I spotted around Aix.
+Here are a few more of my favorites fountains I spotted in Aix-en-Provence, France.